LorenzoSiena/chattino/README.md

 Best use with [Local Whisper Cat](https://github.com/LorenzoSiena/local_whisper_cat) and [Piper Cat](https://github.com/pazoff/Piper-Cat) for going full vocal and local.

+## [WARNING] ARDUINO AND PLATFORMIO CODE WILL BE UPLOADED ON 27 JULY

 ## [TODO] Requirements

 ## [TODO] Configuration